 In fact, eating past fullness is common when breaking food rules and when rebuilding your relationship with food.
 Your level of fullness will shift as you nourish your body more adequately.
-This physical discomfort is a very normal (and temporary) response when working through the steps towards food freedom.
+This physical discomfort is a very normal (and temporary) response when working through the steps toward food freedom.

 But fullness doesn’t have to be so straightforward.
 We can experience feelings of fullness in a multitude of ways.
 When you begin to feel full after eating, you might experience: